-In an effort to create diversity in business ownership, both government and big business have come up with a number of minority setaside programs for female- and minority-owned small businesses.
+In an effort to create diversity in business ownership, both government and big business have come up with a number of minority setaside programs for women entrepreneurs and minority-owned small businesses.

 These setasides can be a great boon to minorities or women entrepreneurs.
 “I have gotten a lot of business from these programs that otherwise I wouldn’t have obtained, because I was bidding against bigger competitors with bigger staffs,” says Karen Terry, owner of CM Services, a software consultant in Austin, Texas, who has won a number of contracts with Texas state agencies.